 NOTE: Our sexers have a hard time determining the gender of the Ameraucana breed.
 As a result, their vent sexing on this breed averages about 80% accurate.
 The normal average is 90% accuracy for most other breeds.
 Please keep this in mind when ordering females.

 As a breed, the Ameraucana has an inherent genetic beak issue.
 One out of 100 chicks may develop scissor beak/cross beak of varying degrees of severity.
 Scissor beak occurs when the top and bottom beak fail to align.
 It typically gets worse as the chick grows.
+You can find more information about this issue on our Cackle Hatchery blog.
 Numerous articles on the internet provide more information on this subject.

 Our lavender Ameraucanas are in limited supply.
 Order yours as early as late November for delivery in mid March to early August.
 You will love these baby chicks.
 They will grow up to lay beautiful blue eggs, and occasionally a light green egg, for your table.